Experiments and Causal Inference

 Video Lectures

-Lecture 7 - Noncompliance and Instrumental Variables
+Lecture 7: Noncompliance and Instrumental Variables

 Weekly Schedule

 Please refer to the Syllabus PDF for the most up-to-date schedule and full reading lists.
 Click the purple Slides badges to view lecture slides.
 Readings should be completed before class.
-Items marked Due must be submitted via Teams before that week’s class begins (Thu 14:20).
+Items marked Due must be submitted via Canvas before that week’s class begins (Thu 14:20).

 Part I: Foundations of Causal Inference

-Week 1 — Introduction and Potential Outcomes Slides
+Week 1 (Feb 26): Introduction and Potential Outcomes Slides

 • Neyman-Rubin causal model